ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 #### Step 3.5 Modify setGreeting()

 We can also modify our `setGreeting()` function.
 This is a simple setter function.
 It takes in `input` and we will set that as the value in the state mapping with the key as `storageKey`.
+The below code snippet can be copied and pasted to overwrite the default `sayGreeting()` code.

 ```go
 func setGreeting(accessibleState PrecompileAccessibleState, caller common.Address, addr common.Address, input []byte, suppliedGas uint64, readOnly bool) (ret []byte, remainingGas uint64, err error) {